dilevin/CSC417-a1-mass-spring-1d/README.md

 Implementations of nearly any task you're asked to implemented in this course can be found online.
 Do not copy these and avoid googling for code; instead, search the internet for explanations.
 Many topics have relevant wikipedia articles.
 Use these as references.
 Always remember to cite any references in your comments.

+### Implementation Notes

+For this course most functions will be implemented in **.cpp** files.
+In this assignment the only exception is that time integrators are implemented in **.h** files.
+This is due to the use of lambda functions to pass force data to the time integration algorithms.

 ### src/dV_spring_particle_particle_dq.cpp

 Compute the derivative of the potential energy with respect to the generalized coordinates.